ashishgurung3579/automated-compliance-mapping/ReadMe.md

 What happens:

-1. Each provision text is converted into a sentence embedding.
+1. With this model each provision text is converted into a sentence embedding.
 2. An embedding is a numerical meaning representation of the sentence.
 3. The script compares every EN 303 645 embedding with every EN 304 223 embedding.
 4. If the similarity score is high enough, the pair is saved as a predicted mapping.